B1ggDave/kotlinbyexample.github.io/examples/05_stdlib/11_zip.md

 # zip

-Merge a collection with other collection into new collection.
-The returned collection contains either a `Pair` of elements from source collection with the same indexes or result of given transformation of elements with the same indexes.
+Merge a collection with another collection to make a new collection.
+The returned collection contains either a `Pair` of elements from source collection with the same indexes or the result of a given transformation of elements with the same indexes.
 Let's take a look!

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">